ajnisbet/opentopodata/docs/index.md

 ```

-See the [server docs](server.md) for more about configuration and adding datasets.
+See the [server docs](/server.md) for more about configuration and adding datasets.

 ---

 ## Public API

-I'm hosting a public API at [api.opentopodata.org](https://api.opentopodata.org).
+I'm hosting a free public API at [api.opentopodata.org](https://api.opentopodata.org).

 To keep the public API sustainable some limitations are applied.